'It's traumatic' | Child sex assaults 'skyrocketed' this year, Charlotte police say

 "Kids were removed last year due to COVID-19, they were removed from student activities, moved from school, removed from places where they have a trusted adult that they could tell what was going on at home," Hall said.

-Now, a local child advocacy group is working to educate children to prevent abuse.
+Now, a Charlotte child advocacy group is working to educate children to prevent abuse.
 Pat's Place Child Advocacy Center is giving children a voice.

 "We want children to be educated about abuse and to have the vocabulary and knowledge to tell someone something is happening to them," the human trafficking outreach coordinator for Pat's Place Child Advocacy Center Shawna Pagano said.